 PNMGC believes in the power of peer support relationships to help students of all backgrounds succeed academically, professionally, and personally.
 Through peer mentorship we positively engage students’ identities, strengths, and interests to create leaders on campus, in classrooms, and in the community.
 PNMGC’s mentoring philosophy borrows from the abundance model of teaching and learning, which asserts that all students have the capability to succeed, and particular stigmatized backgrounds or cultures are not viewed as deficits, but as powerful assets for these students and their academic institutions.

-* Must attend one mentoring social mixer / or PNMGC sponsored event
+- Must attend one mentoring social dialog / or PNMGC sponsored event

-* Must submit Peer Mentoring Application by semester deadline
+- Must submit Peer Mentoring Evaluation by semester deadline